The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Introduction

 The problem of apparent hydrodynamic behavior of small systems \cite{zajc} is one of the most, if not the most important conceptual problem thrown at us by heavy ion collisions.
 Experimental data \cite{cms,gammaa} seems to suggest that ``collectivity'' (precisely defined as the number of particles present in correlations relevant for anisotropic flow) is remarkably insensitive to the size of the system produced in hadronic collisions, down to proton-proton and $\gamma-nucleus$ collisions with 20 final state particles.

 Most of the theoretical response to this has been centered around the concept of ``hydrodynamic attractors''/hydronamization \cite{attractor,attractor2}, based on the idea of taking a ``microscopic'' theory (usually Boltzmann equation, a theory with a gravity dual or classical Yang-Mills) in a highly symmetric (lower dimensional) setup and showing that hydrodynamic behavior occurs for gradients much higher than those ``naively expected''.
 The basic issue is that the main puzzle of the onset of hydrodynamics in such Small systems is not the size of the gradients, but rather the small number of degrees of freedom \cite{giacalone1,giacalone2}, which generate fluctuations in every cell even if the mean free path was zero \cite{stick}.
-Yet no indication exists that if we somehow tightly selected for initial geometry, we would not have extra uncertainties due to dynamics, the sign of ``perfect'' hydrodynamics \cite{kodama}.
+Yet all indications seem to show that fluctuations are reducible only to fluctuations in initial conditions \cite{cms}.
+This absence of fluctuations can be thought of as another sign of ``perfect'' hydrodynamics \cite{shur,vogel,kodama}, which also seems to appear beyond its naive range of validity.
 In this regime most microscopic theories based on large $N$ approximations (Boltzmann equation with its molecular chaos, AdS/CFT in the planar limit, classical Yang Mills theories with large occupation numbers, even Kubo formulae and Schwinger-Keldysh approaches requiring asymptotic limits for soft modes \cite{gelis,arnold,calzetta,glorioso}) become suspect.

+Similarly, approaches based on ``anomalous viscosity'' and plasma instabilities \cite{mrowplasma,asakawa} look suspect because while on average they might reproduce a low-viscosity fluid, fluctuations around this average are expected to be much larger than hydrodynamic expectations \cite{shur}.
+Multi-particle correlation analysis seems to suggest,on the other hand, the absence of ``dynamical'' fluctuations not reducible to initial state effects, even in small systems \cite{cms}.

 Here one must remember that a universal hydrodynamic-like behavior in small systems has been noted in a much larger set of circumstances than the debate around heavy ion collisions usually includes: Cold atoms seem to have achieved the onset of hydrodynamics with comparatively few particles \cite{giacalone1,giacalone2}.
 It has long been known that Galaxies behave ``as a fluid'', even though the assumptions related to transport are highly suspect \cite{lyndenbell}.
 Even in everyday physics,phenomena such as the ``Brazil nut effect'' \cite{braznut} point to a universality of the hydrodynamic description even in systems with few particles, provided they are strongly correlated.
 This apparent universality is cited by mathematicians such as \cite{villani} to study the multi-particle problem in depth.